no382001/template_scheme/README.md

-sadly we cant use the C implementation of `log` and `pow` as we need a constexpr solution which is not yet available, so we need to implement it ourselves, and it has to be implemented in a fucntional way (as expected), so these will generate a large amount of code if we use big numbers, but i dont see any other way around this. the generated code is already in the 80 thousands even for a simple expression, so it doesnt really matter.
+sadly we cant use the C implementation of `log` and `pow` as we need a constexpr solution which is not yet available.
+We need to implement it ourselves, and the solution can only be purely functional.
 ```cpp
 constexpr int _pow(int base, int exp, int result = 1) {
   return exp < 1 ? result : _pow(base * base, exp / 2, (exp % 2) ? result * base : result);